LuisMayo/objection-engine-docs/README.md

 - A re-implementation of the Discord "classic" bot using Rust + Python (PyO3).
 This was done since the Discord bot is by far the one consuming more memory.
 It was though that maybe chaing to a more memory-aware language like Rust the RAM usage would drop but this wasn't the case so the bot got archived: https://github.com/LuisMayo/ace-attorney-discord-bot-rust

 ### Other unofficial uses
 There are other uses, like an VK bot.
-But they're not maintained by me.
+As well as a wonderful DMV bot But they're not maintained by me.